TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Methodology

+\textbf{Routes Generation}: First, our algorithm obtains comprehensive map information from the simulator, including the waypoints (coordinates) of all lanes and traffic signs.
+We implement a uniform sampling algorithm to extract waypoints along all lanes within the map. \textit{Routes} are then constructed by establishing connections between adjacent sampled waypoints along each lane, as illustrated in Figure~\ref{fig:route_scenario} (a).
+For each generated \textit{route}, we compute a set of attributes based on the map information, including route length, direction, connecting routes, presence of traffic signs, and whether the route traverses an intersection or other road types.

+For example, in Figure~\ref{fig:route_scenario} (b), a coordinate system is established, which defines the origin point at the bottom left corner.
+The route from E to C contains information that the start waypoint is at coordinates (5, 5), the end waypoint is at (5, 10), and the route direction is straight.

+\textbf{Route Filtering}: With all routes identified, we filter them based on the road network constraints specified in the scenario representation.
+For our intersection example, we filter for routes that pass through intersections without traffic signs or signals, as specified in the scenario representation.
+The filtered routes are stored in the list \texttt{QR}, as shown in Lines 13 to 15 in Algorithm~\ref{alg:param}

+\textbf{Ego Route Identification}: Next, we analyze the filtered routes to identify suitable candidates for the ego vehicle based on the behavioral constraints specified in the scenario representation.
+For our example, we look for routes where the ego vehicle can ``go forward'' through an intersection, such as the route from E to C in Figure~\ref{fig:route_scenario} (b).
+This process yields a set of candidate ego routes stored in \texttt{EgoRoutes}.

+\textbf{NPC Route Identification}: For each candidate ego route, we examine nearby routes to find suitable paths for NPC actors that satisfy their behavioral constraints.
+In our intersection example, we need to find a route for an NPC vehicle approaching from the right of the ego vehicle, such as the route from B to D in Figure~\ref{fig:route_scenario} (b).
+If we find a valid combination of ego and NPC routes, we designate them as the final routes.
+If no valid combination can be found after examining all candidates, we declare the scenario infeasible for the current simulation map.

-\textit{Actors coordinate identification}: The ego vehicle's initial position is set at the start waypoint of the previous connecting route to the ego route, enabling the ADS to accelerate to a steady speed before achieving the start waypoint of the identified ego route (e.g., the entrance of an intersection) of the test scenario.
-The ego vehicle's destination is set as the end waypoint of the ego route.
-Initial points and destinations for other actors are the start and the end waypoints of their respective routes.
-An example can be found in Figure~\ref{fig:route_scenario} (b).
-When all coordinates are identified, they are fed to the template function \texttt{set\_actors}.
+\textbf{Actors Coordinate Identification}: Once the ego and NPC routes are identified, we determine the concrete coordinate parameters.
+The ego vehicle's initial position (\texttt{ego\_initial\_coordinate}) is set at the start waypoint of the route preceding the ego route (e.g., at point A in Figure~\ref{fig:route_scenario} (b) with coordinates (5, 2)), allowing the ADS to accelerate to a steady speed before reaching the intersection.
+The destination (\texttt{ego\_destination\_coordinate}) is set to the end waypoint of the ego route (point C with coordinates (5, 10)).
+For the NPC vehicle, the initial position (\texttt{npc\_initial\_coordinate}) is set to the start of its route (point D with coordinates (6, 6)), and the destination (\texttt{npc\_destination\_coordinate}) is set to the end of its route (point B with coordinates (2, 6)).